 Excluded employees may be reimbursed for job-related local or specialty bar dues at the discretion of the department.
 In such cases, the department also determines the reimbursable amount.
 The department may prorate the amount for employees working less than full time.

 III.
 Provisions if State Bar membership is not required as a condition of employment

 For rank-and-file employees in Bargaining Unit 2 who are not required to be members of the State Bar as a condition of employment, the department may provide one of the following:

-Option “a” is available only for employees who are eligible to be State Bar members.
-Unit 2 employees who are not attorneys are entitled to only option “b”.
+- Option “1” is available only for employees who are eligible to be State Bar members.
+Unit 2 employees who are not attorneys are entitled to only option “2”.

 Excluded employees are entitled to reimbursement for up to $100 annually for membership dues of a professional organization or for a job-related professional license fee that is directly related to the employee’s professional discipline.

 V. Reimbursement for California Rules of Court, rule 9.9.5 (Attorney Fingerprinting)

 Departments shall provide reimbursement of the $49 processing fee for the Department of Justice (DOJ) and Federal Bureau of Investigation (FBI) review, and up to $35 for vendor fees incurred due to the requirements of California Rules of Court, rule 9.9.5 (Attorney Fingerprinting) for employees in Bargaining Unit 2 and affiliated excluded employees if State Bar membership is required as a condition of employment.

 Methods of reimbursement/payment of bar dues

 Direct payment: The department may pay membership fees directly to the State Bar, following the procedures outlined below.
 However, use the reimbursement method (described in the Reimbursement section below), not direct payment, for employees choosing to pay any optional fees (itemized on lines 10-16 of the membership dues statement).